Supported Sets -- A New Foundation For Nominal Sets And Automata: Supported Sets

 hence, $h$ is a supported map.
 For all $x\in X$, we have

 so $h^E\cdot \eta_X = g$.
 For uniqueness, consider a supported map $u\colon X\times E\to Y$ with $u^E\cdot \eta_X = g$.
 Necessarily,

 i.e.~$u(x,e) = g(x)(e) = h(x,e)$ and $u=h$. \end{proofappendix}

 In contrast to nominal sets, categorical finiteness notions in $\Supp{A}$ express actual finiteness.
 For the present paper, we do not need the precise definition of finitely presentable objects and locally finitely presentable (lfp) categories~\cite{adamek1994locally,gu71}.
 For the present purposes, it is enough to mention that $\Supp{A}$ is lfp and that the finitely presentable objects are the finite supported sets, i.e.~$\Supp{A}$ is locally finite.
-Detailed definitions can be found in the proof. \begin{proposition} $\Supp{A}$ is an lfp category, where the finitely presentable objects are the finite supported sets. \end{proposition} \begin{proofappendix}{suppLFP} \begin{notheorembrackets} Let us first recall the definition of fp objects and lfp categories: \begin{definition}[\cite{adamek1994locally,gu71}] \begin{enumerate}[topsep=0pt] \item A \emph{directed colimit} is the colimit for a diagram $D\colon \D\to \C$ where $\D$ is a poset in which any two objects have an upper bound. \item An object $X$ in a category $\C$ is called \emph{finitely presented (fp)} if the hom-functor $\C(X,-)\colon \C\to \Set$ preserves colimits of directed diagrams. \item A category $\C$ is called \emph{locally finitely presentable (lfp)} if it is cocomplete and every object is the directed colimit of finitely presentable objects. \end{enumerate} \end{definition} \end{notheorembrackets}
+Detailed definitions can be found in the proof. \begin{proposition} $\Supp{A}$ is lfp and finite presentability is actual finiteness. \end{proposition} \begin{proofappendix}{suppLFP} \begin{notheorembrackets} Let us first recall the definition of fp objects and lfp categories: \begin{definition}[\cite{adamek1994locally,gu71}] \begin{enumerate}[topsep=0pt] \item A \emph{directed colimit} is the colimit for a diagram $D\colon \D\to \C$ where $\D$ is a poset in which any two objects have an upper bound. \item An object $X$ in a category $\C$ is called \emph{finitely presented (fp)} if the hom-functor $\C(X,-)\colon \C\to \Set$ preserves colimits of directed diagrams. \item A category $\C$ is called \emph{locally finitely presentable (lfp)} if it is cocomplete and every object is the directed colimit of finitely presentable objects. \end{enumerate} \end{definition} \end{notheorembrackets}

 Given $X\in \Supp{A}$ and a directed diagram $D\colon \D\to \Supp{A}$, note that the colimit preservation

 boils down to the following condition~\cite[Def.~1.1]{adamek1994locally}: for every supported map $f\colon X\to \colim D$, there exists $Y\in \D$ such that \begin{enumerate} \item there are $Y\in \D$ and $g\colon X\to DY$ with $\inj_Y\cdot f' = f$: